micmejia/bible-dump/AMPC/Mark/Mark 6.md

-For when the daughter [^m]of Herodias herself came in and danced, she pleased _and_ [^n]fascinated Herod and his guests; and the king said to the girl, Ask me for whatever you desire, and I will give it to you.
+For when the daughter of Herodias herself came in and danced, she pleased _and_ fascinated Herod and his guests; and the king said to the girl, Ask me for whatever you desire, and I will give it to you.